gvwilson/thirdbit/fiction/iffy/index.md

 - *yeah* iffy hesitated. *saw it happen*
 - *tay bangle. y'aright for reals?*
 - *yeah* iffy hesitated again. *how bout you? tomorrow 'n' all*
-- *aff, i'll be kappa. but second says i still gotta do chores. you be safe heart*
+- *aff, i'll be joey. but second says i still gotta do chores. you be safe heart*
 - *you too*

 She waited a moment for a reply,